-Jessica founded The Movable Middle, a communications and engagement consultancy helping international organizations drive societal action on global issues.
-She has contributed to diplomatic service for the Mexican Ministry of Foreign Affairs, focusing on migration and bilateral economic relations between Spain and Mexico.
+Jessica founded The Movable Middle, an engagement agency that brings together research, communication, and leadership to advance sustainable development.
+She has contributed to diplomatic service for the Mexican Ministry of Foreign Affairs, focusing on migration and bilateral economic relations.
 She holds a Master's degree in Sustainability Management and a BA in International Relations.
 Jessica has lived in Mexico, Brazil, the United States, Spain, and Germany.